 - Our Client supplied the corporate documents of the new Indian entity set-up as per Apurv’s guidance.
 Thereafter, Apurv prepared the branch incorporation documents and sent them to our Client to complete, sign and courier the originals to our Nepal affiliate office.

 - Once our Client supplied the originals of the signed incorporation documents, Apurv completed a quality company registration application and submitted the same to Office of the Company Registrar and Ministry of Communication and Information Technology.
-To facilitate incorporation, Healy Consultants Group PLC agreed to provide our local representative services to the Client at no cost for up to 3 months.
+To facilitate incorporation, Healy Consultants Group agreed to provide our local representative services to the Client at no cost for up to 3 months.

 - Government of Nepal announced a lock down of Kathmandu as a public health measure to help slow the spread of COVID-19.
-Healy Consultants Group PLC continued to regularly communicate with the Government offices, with the hope of reaching any employee working there and were able to schedule a meeting with Ministry of Communication and Information Technology (MoIT) as soon as Nepal Government.
+Healy Consultants Group continued to regularly communicate with the Government offices, with the hope of reaching any employee working there and were able to schedule a meeting with Ministry of Communication and Information Technology (MoIT) as soon as Nepal Government.

-- Within 3 weeks, after multiple rounds of to-and-fro and follow-ups with the Nepal Ministry of Communication and Information Technology (MoIT), Healy Consultants Group PLC received approval for setting up a Branch office for our Client’s India business.
+- Within 3 weeks, after multiple rounds of to-and-fro and follow-ups with the Nepal Ministry of Communication and Information Technology (MoIT), Healy Consultants Group received approval for setting up a Branch office for our Client’s India business.

 - We then emailed our Client the Nepalese branch incorporation documents including, i) Certificate of Registration, ii) PAN Registration;

-- After immediately securing the company numbers, Healy Consultants Group PLC applied for a tax registration for our Client’s business with Nepal Inland Revenue Department.
+- After immediately securing the company numbers, Healy Consultants Group applied for a tax registration for our Client’s business with Nepal Inland Revenue Department.
 Within 1 week our Client’s application was approved and our Client’s company is now registered for tax in Nepal.